 Putting your child on medication for ADHD is a personal decision.
 While ADHD drugs are very effective, they might not be right for all kids and families.

 Whether you’re thinking about ADHD medication for your child, or your child already takes it, there’s so much to know.
 How do the different ADHD medicines work?
 Will they cause side effects?
 Having answers can help you make sure your child is getting the maximum benefit from ADHD treatment.

 This guide can help you make informed decisions as you’re considering or managing ADHD medication.

 There are a few types of medicine for ADHD, and not all of them work in the same way.
-Working with her prescriber, your child may need to try more than one type until she finds the one that works best for her.
+Working with the prescriber, your child may need to try more than one type to find the one that works best.